Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 4

-Quorum for Regular Conventions shall be more than one half of the eligible members in attendance according to the Credentials Report at the start of that Regular Convention.
-Quorum shall be established by counting all physical and remote delegates credentialed at the time of call to order.
+Quorum for Conventions shall be more than one half of the eligible members in attendance according to the Credentials Report at the start of that Convention.
+Quorum shall be established by counting all delegates credentialed at the time of call to order.

 ### Section 5